StoneDetector/StoneDetector/README.md

 ## Docker Image

-The StoneDetector tool is available as Docker image.
-Get started with Docker [here](https://docs.docker.com/get-started/) and follow our tutorial on how to use it:
+The StoneDetector tool is available as [Docker image](https://hub.docker.com/r/stonedetector/stonedetector).
+Get started with Docker [here](https://docs.docker.com/get-started/) and follow the following tutorial on how to use it.

 You can create the image on your own, using the [Dockerfile](Dockerfile) which comes with this repository:
 ```
 docker build -t stonedetector .
 ```
-or use its prebuilt version [here](https://hub.docker.com/r/stonedetector/stonedetector) (though be aware of its size: 1.59GB):
+or use its prebuilt version  (though be aware of its size: 1.59GB):
 ```
 docker pull stonedetector/stonedetector
 ```